 Setting up development environment locally¶

 Follow our installation instructions and set up a suitable environment to build statsmodels from source.
-We recommend that you develop using a development install of statsmodels by running:
+We recommend that you develop using a development install of statsmodels in a venv by running:

 from the root directory of the git repository.
 The flag